i0brendan0/pokeemerald-expanded-1-10-0/README.md

     - Modify TM prices
     - Remove a lot of Generation configurations.
     - EV training items give EVs when walking.
+    - Add gen 4 + abilities to Easy Chat system.
+        - Move abilities out of STATUS.
+(Will not be ready until no new gen 4+ abilities will be given to pokemon.)
+    - Add gen 4 + moves to Easy Chat system.
+(Will not be ready until no new gen 4+ moves will be given to pokemon.)
+    - Give post-HoF trainer rosters Pokemon outside the Hoenn Dex.
+    - Maybe modify how badly poisoned works.

 ## Changes